 The Belgian National Railway Company is known by the French abbreviation SNCB.
 The symbol of the company consists of the linguistically neutral letter B, bordered by a horizontal oval.
-Since 2005, SNCB has been an independent public company and founding member of the Eurostar group, Thalys International and Railteam.
+Since 2005, SNCB has been an independent public company and founding member of the Eurostar group and Railteam.
 Belgium has one of the densest railway networks in the world and the six-lane railway tunnel of the Brussels North-South railway line is the busiest in the world, with around 1,200 trains daily.

 INTERCITY (IC) - SNCB's National express train that connects all major cities of the country by the dense rail network.
 All lines are operated on an hourly basis and on the most important routes.
 All trains are equipped with air conditioning, 2nd and 1st class, and the necessary equipment for people with reduced mobility.